Thibautomaton/ProrokOmnibotSimulation/README.md

 Simulation environnement for the developpement of algorithms for autonomous robots.
 There is 2 characters in the simulation and an omnidirectional robot.
 You can control the humans.
-Commands to the robot are received through UDP server and a videoStream for further remote treatment is send to distant server.
+Commands to the robot are received through UDP server and a videoStream for further remote treatment is send to the distant server.

 Here is what the simulation looks like finally: